How to make advance tax payment online?

 Given the above advance tax payment due dates, you will have to estimate your current income and your investments for deductions and then derive your advance tax payment figure.
 You can use the Income tax calculator available online at Bajaj Finserv to calculate your tax obligation for the financial year 2024-25.
 You will have to enter a few basic details in this calculator about your income and investments to arrive at the amount you need to pay.

-After paying the first, second, and third installment of advance tax, if there is a change in your tax liability, you can revise the amount you were to pay as advance tax in your next installment payment.
+After paying the first, second, and third instalment of advance tax, if there is a change in your tax liability, you can revise the amount you were to pay as advance tax in your next instalment payment.
 Moreover, when calculating your liability, do not forget to consider the tax relief allowed under Section 90 or Section 90A, deductions under Section 91, and tax credits allowed under Section 115JAA or Section 115JD.
 If you are eligible for any of these or all, you must account for them when calculating your final tax liability.

 What is the penalty for not paying advance tax on time?

-If you are liable to pay advance tax and pay less than your total liability of the first or second installment, you will have to pay interest on the defaulted amount at 1% simple interest per month for three months.
-However, if you pay less than what you’re supposed to as the last installment, then the 1% interest on the defaulted amount will be calculated for every month until the time you clear your dues in full.
+If you are liable to pay advance tax and pay less than your total liability of the first or second instalment, you will have to pay interest on the defaulted amount at 1% simple interest per month for three months.
+However, if you pay less than what you’re supposed to as the last instalment, then the 1% interest on the defaulted amount will be calculated for every month until the time you clear your dues in full.

 On the other hand, if you pay higher advance tax than your total liability, you will receive a refund of the excess amount.
 Furthermore, if your exceeding amount is above 10% of your liability, you will receive 6% interest on the exceeding proceeds from the Indian Income Tax department.